apache/doris-website/docs/compute-storage-decoupled/managing-storage-vault.md

     TO { ROLE | USER } {<role> | <user>}
 ```

-Only Admin users have the authority to execute the `GRANT` statement, which is used to grant specified Storage Vault permissions to User/Role.
-Users/Roles with `USAGE_PRIV` permission for a certain Storage Vault can perform the following operations:
+Only Admin users have the authority to execute the `GRANT` statement, which is used to grant specified Storage Vault privileges to User/Role.
+Users/Roles with `USAGE_PRIV` privilege for a certain Storage Vault can perform the following operations:

 - View the information of that Storage Vault through `SHOW STORAGE VAULT`;
 - Specify the use of that Storage Vault in `PROPERTIES` when creating tables.